Arushikha0408/nd00333-capstone/README.md

 #  CAPSTONE PROJECT

 ## Project overview
+This is the Capstone project required for fulfillment of the Nanodegree Machine Learning Engineer with Microsoft Azure from Udacity.
+In this project, we use a dataset external to Azure ML ecosystem.

 This project will demonstrate my ability to use an external dataset in Azure workspace, train a model using the different tools available in the AzureML framework as well as my ability to deploy the model as a web service.
-I'll create a machine learning model that can assess the likelihood of a death by heart failure event.
-In this project, I will create two models: one using Automated ML (denoted as AutoML from now on) and one customized model whose hyperparameters are tuned using HyperDrive.
-I will then compare the performance of both the models and deploy the best performing model.
-I will lastly enable logging in my deloyed web app, this will log useful data about the requests being sent to the webapp including the inference time and the time at which the request arrived.
+In this project, we need to create a machine learning model : one using Automated ML and other customized model whose hyperparameters are tuned using HyperDrive.
+Than we need to compare the performance of both the models and deploy the best between two.

 ### Project Set Up
+Steps needs to be followed during this project -

-•	Set up your workspace: Create a new workspace, if you haven’t already.
+•	**Step 1 :** Set up your workspace: Create a new workspace, if you haven’t already.

-•	Set up your Azure Development Environment: Create a compute instance VM to run jupyter notebooks.
+•	**Step 2 :** Set up your Azure Development Environment: Create a compute instance VM to run jupyter notebooks.

-•	Download starter files: These files have some boilerplate code and TODOs that will help you start working on your project.
+•	**Step 3 :** Download starter files: These files have some boilerplate code and TODOs that will help you start working on your project.
 You can find them in this link: https://github.com/udacity/nd00333-capstone/tree/master/starter_file

-•	Choose a dataset:  Working with Kaggle heart failure dataset, it can be found in the link: https://www.kaggle.com/andrewmvd/heart-failure-clinical-data/download
+•	**Step 4 :** Choose a dataset:  Working with Kaggle heart failure dataset, it can be found in the link: https://www.kaggle.com/andrewmvd/heart-failure-clinical-data/download

-Note: If you choose to work with any other external dataset, before choosing a task and dataset, make sure that it is supported by Azure ML's automl API.

-•	Train a model using Automated ML: The automl.ipynb file contains a starter code to help you train a model using Automated ML.
+•	**Step 5 :** Train a model using Automated ML: The automl.ipynb file contains a starter code to help you train a model using Automated ML.

-•	Train a model with HyperDrive: The hyperparameter_tuning.ipynb file contains some starter codes to help you train a model and perform hyperparameter tuning using HyperDrive.
+•	**Step 6 :** Train a model with HyperDrive: The hyperparameter_tuning.ipynb file contains some starter codes to help you train a model and perform hyperparameter tuning using HyperDrive.

-•	Model Deployment: After you have trained your models.
+•	**Step 7 :** Model Deployment: After you have trained your models.
 You will have to deploy your best model as a webservice and test the model endpoint.

 ## Dataset